 An ISU assessment and investigation is undertaken when:

-The CPW undertaking the safety and wellbeing assessment must:
+The CPW conducting the CSI must:

 The investigation officer in the Duty of Care Unit (DoCU) must: